nolanlem/CollectiveRhythmsToolbox/README.md

 '2' = turn on 'R Feedback' to Force System into Desired Phase Coherence 'a' = Set in current parameter states to selected oscillators

-# UI Guide
+# UI Guide <a name="ui-guide"></a>
+### Sliders
-'KN' - adjusts the coupling for the oscillators currently selected (in green) in the selection matrix.
+* 'KN' - adjusts the coupling for the oscillators currently selected (in green) in the selection matrix.
-'FREQ_I' - adjusts the natural frequency for the oscillators currently selected in the selection matrix 'FREQ_E' - adjusts the frequency of the external force applied to the oscillators selected in the selection matrix 'CFF' - adjusts the strength of the extenal force applied to the oscillators selected in the selection matrix 'F_SPREAD' - adjusts the variance of natural frequencies that are applied to all of the oscillators 'R TARGET' - adjusts the 'target phase coherence (|R|)' when 'R Feedback' ('2') is applied
+* 'FREQ_I' - adjusts the natural frequency for the oscillators currently selected in the selection matrix
+* 'FREQ_E' - adjusts the frequency of the external force applied to the oscillators selected in the selection matrix
+* 'CFF' - adjusts the strength of the extenal force applied to the oscillators selected in the selection matrix
+* 'F_SPREAD' - adjusts the variance of natural frequencies that are applied to all of the oscillators
+* 'R TARGET' - adjusts the 'target phase coherence (|R|)' when 'R Feedback' ('2') is applied
+### Buttons

-'RANDOM' - randomizes all the instantaneous phases of the oscillators 'GLOBAL' - selects all of the active oscillators in the selection matrix
+* 'RANDOM' - randomizes all the instantaneous phases of the oscillators
+* 'GLOBAL' - selects all of the active oscillators in the selection matrix
+### I/O

-'LOADER' - loads the saved states of the system parameters onto the generative model
+* 'LOADER' - loads the saved states of the system parameters onto the generative model
-'WRITER' - saves the current system parameters to a time-stamped text file in './saved-states'
+* 'WRITER' - saves the current system parameters to a time-stamped text file in './saved-states'